About Our Hospital

 Be at least 4 months of age.

-Be spayed or neutered if 6 months of age or older.
+Be spayed or neutered if 6 months of age or older to participate in group play.

 Be in good general health and free of fleas and ticks.